tpet93/workspace-tinyg/README.md

 You then create a workspace at ChiliPeppr.com that connects to your hardware by starting from scratch or forking somebody else's workspace that is close to what you are after.
-Then you write workspaces in Javascript that interact with your hardware by forking the base template workspace or forking another workspace that is similar to what you are trying to build.
+Then you write widgets in Javascript that interact with your hardware by forking the base template widget or forking another widget that is similar to what you are trying to build.

 ChiliPeppr is massively capable such that the workspaces for